bigwiv/Biopython-cn/chr9.rst

     '18594007', '18591784', '18589523', '18579475', '18575811', '18575690',
     ...

-Now that we°Øve got them, we obviously want to get the corresponding Medline records and extract the information from them.
-Here, we°Øll download the Medline records in the Medline flat-file format, and use the ``Bio.Medline`` module to parse them:
+Now that we‚Äôve got them, we obviously want to get the corresponding Medline records and extract the information from them.
+Here, we‚Äôll download the Medline records in the Medline flat-file format, and use the ``Bio.Medline`` module to parse them: